 Excessive use of hair colorants, bleaches, shampoos, conditioners, and the likes will slowly degrade your hair thanks to the many chemicals present in them that are not that good for the hair.

 Allow your hair to breathe once in a while.

-Alopecia is one of the most visible and most known side-effects of chemotherapy because of the powerful drugs used to target cancer cells.
+Alopecia is one of the most visible and most known side effects of chemotherapy because of the powerful drugs used to target cancer cells.

-These drugs end up attacking even the healthy cells, like hair, which leads to complete hair loss for a while.
+These drugs end up attacking even healthy cells, like hair, which leads to complete hair loss for a while.